Illuminating Fracture Geometry and Integrity – Fiber-Optic Diagnostics, Real-Time Data Integration & Novel Imaging

 -

-Alternate 230633Developing Type Curves For Wide Spaced Recompletions With The Integration Of Physics Based Modeling With Petrophysical, Reservoir, And Production Data
+Alternate 230633Developing Type Curves For Wide Spaced Recompletions With The Integration Of Physics Based Modeling With Petrophysical, Reservoir, and Production Data